ubccr/akrr/docs/AKRR_Update.md

 mysqldump --extended-insert=FALSE -u <user> -p mod_appkernel| gzip -c > mod_appkernel_1.0.gz
 ```

-## Rename Old AKRR Home directory (Optional)
+## Rename Old AKRR Home directory

-The update doesn't do an in place update and so the old AKRR home directory should be different from new one.
-If you like the old name rename it to reuse it for the new one.
+The update script will move updated configs and logs to new location.
+So if you want to keep AKRR in same directory rename old one:

 ```shell script
 mv akrr akrr_old